mruiz7797/double-seven-guitars/docs/README.md

 }
 ```

-### Corners on boxes were appear as an ellipse shape rather than quarter circles:
+### Corners on boxes were appearing as an ellipse shape rather than quarter circles:

 Used [this](https://stackoverflow.com/questions/31617136/avoid-elliptical-shape-in-css-border-radius#:~:text=If%20the%20value%20exceeds%20half,pill%20shape%20on%20rectangular%20elements.&text=border%2Dradius%3A%2050%25%20will,your%20div%20is%20not%20square.) forum to gain better insight into border radius and changed my measures from relative (%) to absolute (px) and this resolved the issue.